 Mould can be dramatically evident by causing significant damage to buildings, such as the visible presence on building materials and structural decay of timber.
 Mould can cause many health issues such as: eye irritation, runny nose, sneezing, coughing, headaches, fatigue, skin irritations, shortness of breath, wheezing and aggravation of asthma, even when there is little evidence of mould growth present.
 If you experience any of these it may be a result of mould growth in your home or office environment.

-Once mould is established it can cause problems for an extended period of time and becomes a serious problem when spores come in contact with a wet or damp spot and begins growing.
+Once mould is established it can cause problems for an extended period of time and becomes a serious problem when spores come in contact with a wet or damp area and begins growing.
 Improper treatment can result in falling to the ailments associated with mould and cross contamination of mould to unaffected areas of the premise.